NeuroTechX/EEG-ExPy/doc/getting_started/running_experiments.md

 7. Ensure the electrodes are touching the scalp ok and not being blocked by the headset strap.
 8. From inside the VR headset's 'quick settings' dashboard, select 'Quest Link' and connect to the Oculus server running on windows, via air link or link cable.
 9. Once the Oculus menu has finished loading on the VR headset, open the built-in Oculus desktop app by using the touch controllers or gamepad.
-10. Try opening an eeg device raw data viwer and verify that the electrodes are receiving a good signal without too much noise, eg 'OpenBCI GUI'.
+10. Try opening an eeg device raw data viewer and verify that the electrodes are receiving a good signal without too much noise, eg 'OpenBCI GUI'.
 11. Run the EEG-ExPy experiment from the command line or IDE, it should load and take control from the Oculus desktop app.
 12. Follow the experiment instructions, and press a key if necessary to begin the experiment and collect valid data.